 Become familiar with the basic operation of the boiler.
-The operating instructions are located inside the gray door at the front of the boiler on MACH® boiler C1500-2000.
+The operating instructions are located inside the gray door at the front of the boiler.

 4.1.2 Tests

 All Harsco Industrial, Patterson-Kelley boilers are fire tested at the factory prior to shipment.
 This procedure includes testing of the limits and adjustment of combustion parameters.
 This testing and setup information is recorded on the "Factory Firetest" label located on the back of the boiler.